flyteorg/flyte/README.md

  - Comes with many system supported out of the box on K8s like Spark etc.
  - Snappy Console
  - Python CLI
- - Written in Golang and optimized for performance
+ - Written in Golang and optimized for performance of large running jobs

+## In Progress
+ - Golang CLI - flytectl

 ## Coming Soon
- - Golang CLI - flytectl
  - Reactive pipelines
  - Grafana templates (user/system observability)
  - More integrations